-Nevertheless, years of various sentiments in the media has results into people mocking funny dark skinned characters in pictures, most of which would probably have looked funny irrespective of the skin color.
+Nevertheless, years of various sentiments in the media have resulted in people mocking funny dark-skinned characters in pictures, most of which would probably have looked funny irrespective of the skin color.
 Despite the fact that science can only prove the more melanin the healthier the skin.
-However, seeing this dark skinned doll mocked was not much different from the thought of a dark skinned baby being mocked.
+However, seeing this dark-skinned doll mocked was not much different from the thought of a dark-skinned baby being mocked.

-The comments were even more offensive, and most people finding it funny.
-The weird part about all this, is those who mocked this image of a dark skinned doll were not light skinned people nor foreign lighter skin.
+The comments were even more offensive, and most people found it funny.
+The weird part about all this is those who mocked this image of a dark-skinned doll were not light-skinned people nor foreign lighter skin.
 They were people who looked no different to me.
 In fact, if they ever lived outside of Ghana, they will be classified as dark skin.
 Little do they know how sarcastic and stupid they may seem to foreigners.

-Despite my disappointment and how difficult it was to not reply, I neglected the post as there is always better things to do than to engage with fools.
+Despite my disappointment and how difficult it was to not reply, I neglected the post as there are always better things to do than to engage with fools.
 Funny enough, on my search for more fashion and beauty news, this picture appears again.
-This time in a facebook group called ‘Kenyans Abroad’ posted by a Fellyn Fredriks living in Dubai, where there was even more shocking results.
+This time in a facebook group called ‘Kenyans Abroad’ posted by Fellyn Fredriks living in Dubai, where there were even more shocking results.
 Again another man with a complexion not far from mine.
-His caption reads ‘Hey guys help me name my new born baby.‘.
+His caption reads ‘Hey guys help me name my newborn baby.‘.

 From there on, many Kenyans took to the image to insult the baby doll with words like Darkie, Charcoal, Kiwi (Shoe polish in Kenya), as to suggest names for the doll.
 A Winnie went as far as to say ‘No mother would wish to have a child like that‘.
-And the one who posted the image to be mocked stated ‘When u keep on having sex in the DARKNESS Thats the results.‘ See comments below.
+And the one who posted the image to be mocked stated ‘When u keep on having sex in the DARKNESS Thats the result.‘

-Without no denial, almost half the number of replies complimented the doll and it’s skin tone, but overall, the the lower iq members of the group dominated the thread letting the world know how cursed they believe one is to be for being dark.
+Without no denial, almost half the number of replies complimented the doll and its skin tone, but overall, the lower iq members of the group dominated the thread letting the world know how cursed they believe one is to be for being dark.

-One would assume those in a Kenyan related group will take an alternative approach.
+One would assume those in a Kenyan-related group will take an alternative approach.
 We are talking home of Lupita Nyong’o, home of the Massai tribe and many dark skinned beautiful women and men.
-Obviously these people do not represent the majority, nor we can never say if they represent a major entity.
-In face I know of a number of ladies in Ghana and one guy who are always admired and being flirted with for their really dark skin tone.
-However, the cronies exist, and proudly and humorously express their backwards thoughts in public forums.
+Obviously, these people do not represent the majority, nor we can never say if they represent a major entity.
+In fact, I know of a number of ladies in Ghana and one guy who is always admired and being flirted with for their really dark skin tone.
+However, the cronies exist and proudly and humorously express their backward thoughts in public forums.